-The Importance of SOC® Attestation for Managed Service Providers and Their Clients
+The Importance of SOC® Attestation for Managed Service Providers and Their Clients in 2022

 With more and more companies looking to move diverse facets of their IT operations to Managed Service Providers, one topic that often comes up is how your organization evaluates the security of a service provider’s operations.
 Perhaps you should send each of the prospective MSPs a vendor security assessment questionnaire and evaluate their responses?
 That may not work out as many organizations will not complete a VSAQ for a prospective client or organization not under an MNDA.
 On top of that, responses on a VSAQ aren’t generally supported by evidence, and may be written to shield the service provider from scrutiny.